 I love peppers!
 LOVE peppers!
 I’m notorious for scooping up all the ripe red chilies at the farmers market because I love the color.
 They can be hard to find here in North Dakota because it tends to freeze before most of the peppers are able to get ripe.
 I was able to snag up a bunch at the market this last Saturday and my CSA had a bunch of gorgeous red jalapenos for me too.
 I’ve never understood why everyone eats jalapenos when they are green.
 Red jalapenos are so pretty.

 Did you know red peppers aren’t any hotter than their green companions?
 And did you know all peppers turn red, even orange or yellow or even purple peppers will eventually turn red?
 I always do some pepper mashes that are green, some that are red and some yellow.
 This year I think I snagged up enough orange peppers to make an orange mash.

 You can tone down the heat of any pepper (include habaneros) by seeding them and cutting out the veins.
-The seeds are the part of the pepper that hold all of the spice.
-The veins (the white pithy part that is attached to the seeds) is only hot because it’s in contact with the seeds.
+The veins (the white pithy part that is attached to the seeds) are the part of the pepper that hold all of the spice.
+The seeds are only hot because it’s in contact with the veins.
 If you remove both of those, you take out most of the heat with them.
 Some heat still remains but it’s not nearly as bad.
 You can adjust the amount of heat by taking away some or all of the seeds and veins.
 One thing to remember when making pepper mash or chili sauce is that the heat does get toned down over time.
 You might want to make it a little hotter than you normally would eat.